 Maritime Security in Ghana (AMARIS)

 The negative impacts of maritime insecurities on development, trade and human security are increasingly recognised.
 What are the effects of current responses to maritime insecurity?
 How can countries with high levels of maritime insecurity be better supported?
-To answer these questions, the research project Analyzing Maritime Insecurity in Ghana (AMARIS) studies maritime crime and maritime security policy in Ghana.
+To answer these questions, the research project Analyzing Maritime Insecurity in Ghana (AMARIS) studied maritime crime and maritime security policy in Ghana from 3/2020-9/2022.

 Objectives